 Student Outcomes (SOs)

-The following student outcomes are those competencies that students are expected to achieve by program completion.
-Graduates will:
+Student Outcomes (SOs) are those competencies that students are expected to achieve by the completion of the program.
+Graduates should be able to:

 Degree Type: Certificate